Share this Article

 I just moved into a building as a market-rate tenant.
 Many of my neighbors are rent-stabilized.
 I know they have more protections than me, but do I have any rights?

-The following rights apply to all New York City tenants, regardless of whether they are living in rent-stabilized apartments:
+The following rights apply to all New York City tenants, regardless of whether they are living in rent-stabilized apartments or market-rate apartments:

 - The right to a roommate: This right is also enshrined by state law, “even if the lease says the apartment can only be occupied by the tenant and the tenant’s immediate family,” Himmelstein says.
 As long as you inform your landlord within 30 days after the roommate moves in, that roommate can legally occupy the apartment with you.